-The cabin is sensibly laid out and looks like it belongs in a much more expensive car, but many of its party-piece gadgets cost extra
+The Audi A4 interior is sensibly laid out and looks like it belongs in a much more expensive car, but many of its party-piece gadgets cost extra

 This attention to detail extends to the handy infotainment controls down on the centre console.
 They’re exactly where you expect to find them and all operate with a satisfying metallic click.

-Thankfully, a seven-inch infotainment display is standard on all A4s and you can get a sharper 8.3-inch unit and 12.3-inch digital driver’s display (that Audi calls its Virtual Cockpit) for an extra £1,395 as part of the optional Technology Pack – it’s worth stumping up for this if you want your A4 to look as luxurious as possible inside.
+Thankfully, a seven-inch infotainment display is standard on every Audi A4 and you can get a sharper 8.3-inch unit and 12.3-inch digital driver’s display (that Audi calls its Virtual Cockpit) for an extra £1,395 as part of the optional Technology Pack – it’s worth stumping up for this if you want your Audi A4 to look as luxurious as possible inside.

 Sportier S Line cars come with of stainless steel pedal and door trims, contrasting red stitching and more supportive leather and suede-like Alcantara seats.

 The A4’s interior doesn’t just look great, you can get it with a raft of top-shelf tech and everything feels solid enough to outlast the pyramids